While I’m currently taking a (possibly permanent) break from teaching in a university context, helping people learn will always be a part of who I am.

-I am currently an Assistant Professor of Philosophy in the Department of Philosophy & Religious Studies at Ball State University, where I teach a variety of ethics courses, along with (of course!)
-Introduction to Philosophy.
-In lower level classes, my approach involves building core philosophical skills that are transferable to other contexts, while examining philosophical issues that lie under the surface in what we (and those around us) say, do, and read in everyday life (as, for example, in news media).
-In upper level classes, we continue developing those core skills, but focus on close examination of more philosophically sophisticated texts and honing our ability to write accurate, clear, and persuasive academic prose.
+In undergraduate classes, I focus on building core philosophical skills that are transferable to other contexts, while examining philosophical issues that lie under the surface in what people say, do, and read in everyday life (as, for example, in news media).
+In more advanced classes, we continue developing our core skills by focusing on close examination of more philosophically sophisticated texts and by honing our ability to write accurate, clear, and persuasive academic prose.

-Thanks to financial support from my department and from a College of Sciences and Humanities Immersive Learning Micro Grant, I have facilitated student projects that involve collaboration with community partners in both my Environmental Ethics and Justice courses (Red Tail Land Conservancy and Forward STEPS, a poverty alleviation initiative of Second Harvest Food Bank of East Central Indiana).
+I have facilitated student projects that involve collaboration with community partners in my Environmental Ethics, Bioethics, and Justice courses (Red Tail Land Conservancy and Forward STEPS, a poverty alleviation initiative of Second Harvest Food Bank of East Central Indiana).

 Introduction to Gender Studies